 If we meet and chat about the position, don’t hesitate to ask me if I can pass your resume along.
 The worst I — or any potential referrer — can say is no, and even then I think many of us will admire you for your tenacity!

-7) Not actually being familiar with the product or service is before you apply/interview.
+7) Not actually being familiar with what the product or service is before you apply/interview.

 8) Not taking an interest in the people/person interviewing you.

 You’ve probably heard it said before, but job-hunting can be a lot like dating.
 Everyone shows up kinda awkward and nervous and unsure of what the outcome will be.
 While the interviewer will be asking the majority of the questions, you should come prepped with questions of your own about the company and the interviewer(s).

 If possible, take the time ahead of the interview to learn a bit about who you will be talking to and what they do.
 How would your role and their role interact?
-I always like to end with the question, “So what brought you here and what keeps you here?“ Interviewers usually aren’t expecting it and have to search for an answer.
+I always like to end with the question, “So what brought you here and what keeps you here?“ Interviewers usually aren’t expecting it and often have to search for an answer.
 The answers are often pretty raw, honest, and telling of their feelings about the company.

 Also, science has shown that people LOVE talking about themselves.
 So get them doing something they love and they just may associate that good feeling with you!

 This is of course not an exhaustive list, beloveds.
 It’s just a few observations borne from my years of hiring and trying to get hired.
 For more tips, I highly recommend Catt Small’s fantastic post “Impress for success: Strategic ways to seem more hireable”.

-Look, I know capitalism is a soul sucking system full of mind-numbing contradictions, and I strongly believe that we’d better off without work as it is modernly construed.
+Look, I know capitalism is a soul sucking system full of mind-numbing contradictions, and I strongly believe that we’d be better off without work as it is modernly construed.
 However, we are where we are at the moment, and in this time, I want to see my folks getting whatever paper and esteem we can amass while we work behind the scenes towards a better world.